johnofmars/mm-github-pages-starter/_pages/about.md

 - **SunSun** for editing & testing.
 - **Wizard Magizard** for PvP damage & glitch testing.
 - **Prostate Puncher** for PvP testing and Video Editing Software.

+## Copyright

+- All written content here is by me, unless otherwise acknowledged.
+- Fighting Lion & Destiny are owned by Bungie.
+- Other content is owned by the respective authors.
+I've made every effort to cite my sources, but if I missed anyone, please let me know.